yonadav-labs/tydo-airflow-test/README.md

 #### Ingestion

-It mimics api ingestion in the production.
+It mimics API ingestion in the production.

-* It reads the input csv into a pandas dataframe and filters out records with missing age.
+* It reads the input CSV into a pandas data frame and filters out records with missing ages.
-* It saves specific columns into a database table (virtal data warehouse).
+* It saves specific columns into a database table (virtual data warehouse).

 #### Processing

 It processes data ingested in the previous task.

 * It reads data from the data warehouse.
-* It generates the year of birth (`YOB`) column by processing `DOB` column.
+* It generates the year of birth (`YOB`) column by processing the `DOB` column.
 * It saves the processed data into a new database table.
 * It calculates some simple stats.
     * Male age mean